T. J. Jackson (wide receiver)

-Trenton James Jackson (February 28, 1943 – March 25, 2007) was an American football wide receiver in the National Football League for the Philadelphia Eagles and the Washington Redskins.
+Trenton James Jackson (February 28, 1943 – March 25, 2007) was an American professional football wide receiver in the National Football League for the Philadelphia Eagles and the Washington Redskins.
 He played college football at the University of Illinois.

 Early life

 Jackson was born in Cordele, Georgia to James and Evelyn Jackson and is the eldest of seven children.
 The family later moved to Rochester, New York, where he attended Benjamin Franklin High School, where he set the National High School Record in the 100 yard dash (9.4).

 College career

 Jackson then attended and played college football at University of Illinois, where he was voted an All-American.
 While there, he was a Big Ten and Rose Bowl champion, and lettered in track, football, basketball, and baseball.
 In 1964, he won the Big Ten 100 yard Dash in 9.5, the 220 yard dash in 21.3, and anchored the championship 440 yard relay.
 He also won the NCAA 4x110 yard relay championship, set the National Collegiate Record in the 100 meter dash (10.1), won the AAU 100 meter championship and then participated in the US Olympic Trials 100 meter dash.
-After, he represented the United States at the 1964 Summer Olympics in Tokyo, Japan and became a member of Omega Psi Phi Fraternity.
+After, he represented the United States at the 1964 Summer Olympics in Tokyo, Japan and became a member of Omega Psi Phi fraternity.
 In 1965, he finished third at the NCAA 60 yard dash.
 Then, he led Illinois to the 4x440 yard relay championship at the outdoor Big Ten championship.
 Jackson's record for the 100 meters held at Illinois for 40 years.